masenf/packetpi/README.md

 # PacketPi

 Is an ansible configuration that provisions linux AX25 tools on a Raspberry Pi or x86 systems.

 # Instructions

-Boot the Raspberry Pi OS Lite image (may work on other Debian based OS) and install Ansible and Git.
+Boot the Raspberry Pi OS Lite image or other Debian-based OS and install Ansible and Git.

 Clone this repo and edit the variables in [`station.yml`](./station.yml):